brianjaustin/brianjaustin.github.io/content/blog/2025/02/08/ao3-paperclip.md

 1. Create an `ActiveStorage::Blob` and `ActiveStorage::Attachment` by hand, then upload the file manually to the new S3 bucket after the database work was done.

-Here's what that looks like (the checksum calculation is copied directly from the ActiveStorage's impementation):
+Here's what that looks like:

 <script src="https://gist.github.com/brianjaustin/d74eda0dcfd07d80bf26a475529179c1.js"></script>

+(As noted in the comments, the blob and attachment are created in the database before the file actually exists in S3.
+That caused us some problems later, but using the proxy endpoint limits the impact on user experience.)

 Later, I also added an environment variable to control which prefixes in S3 were scanned, so we could do batches in parallel.
 That took us down to under a week to copy over 6 million icons.